 - Failure to stop at a red light or stop sign

 - Inability to see stop signs, stoplights, or other traffic signals

-Our extensive experience representing injured motorcyclists in the Chicago area has given us insight on how these cases are evaluated by insurance adjusters, the people making decisions about the settlement of the case.
-Even when a police report puts the blame squarely on a motorist, an adjuster might assert that the motorcyclist was partially to blame or should shoulder some comparative fault for the crash.
+Our extensive experience representing injured motorbike riders in the Chicago area has given us insight into how these motorcycle accident cases are evaluated by insurance adjusters, the people making decisions about the settlement of the case.

 Consequently, our lawyers begin preparing each case after a free case evaluation as though an insurance company will vigorously defend it during settlement negotiations or at trial.
-From the time we are retained, we begin gathering evidence to protect the injured motorcyclist's legal rights.
+We begin gathering evidence to protect the injured motorcyclist's legal rights from the time we are retained.